codecombat/codecombat/docs/PRODUCT_RULES.md

 - The syntax preview is presentational only and must never modify the learner's stored or executed source code.
 - Focusing or activating the editable code area removes the concept colors and returns to the approved uniform editor text color.
 - When the editor loses focus, the preview is rebuilt from the latest version of the code and the simplified coloring returns.
+- When the learner clicks a specific character or word in the colored preview, the editable editor opens with its cursor placed at the corresponding source-code offset.
+- Cursor placement from the preview must work with the standalone textarea editor and remain compatible with Ace.
 - The syntax colors are centralized in easy-to-change CSS custom properties rather than repeated as literal colors throughout the implementation.
 - Object names and declared constant or variable names use the object/variable color, initially blue.
 - `hero` is treated as an object name.